IDMNYU/DM997X-Thesis-FA15/dm997X_ms_thesis_calendar.md

         <li>Class Exercise: Why?
 (Do you adore your idea?
 Are you metaphorically willing to bleed (i.e. blood, sweat, and tears) for it?)</li>
        <Li>Class Exercise: Resistance / Enemies</li>
        <li>Class Exercise: Your Allies</li>
+       <li>Discuss Process (Research, Design, and Build)
         <li>Guest Talk: Billy Noble, IDM MS '15</li>
         <li><a href="dm997X_ms_thesis_syllabus.md">Syllabus</a> Q&amp;A</li>
-        <li>Always report any broken links or typos in the thesis gitbook
+        <li>Always report any broken links or typos in the thesis gitbook with a direct message on slack
        <li>Confirm Groups A and B</li>

        <li>Class Discussion: Your productivity system</li>